monai/node-imagesearch/README.md

 ## Under the hood

 Image pixel comparison requires a lot steps of algebraic computation which turns into big loops with few small numbers operations in each step.
-JavaScript doesn't have native SIMD support, although theres signs of promising [initiatives](https://01.org/blogs/tlcounts/2014/bringing-simd-javascript) and situation eventually can be changed.
-As yet there's no other way to speed things  as to use native bindings to some algebra library that supports vectorization.
+JavaScript doesn't have native SIMD support, although there are signs of promising [initiatives](https://01.org/blogs/tlcounts/2014/bringing-simd-javascript) and situation eventually can be changed.
+Of yet there's no other way to speed things up as to use native bindings to some algebra library that supports vectorization.
 Since image data can be expressed as matrix, [Eigen](http://eigen.tuxfamily.org/) C++ template library is used in this project.

 ## Contribution